8 Essential Embroidery Supplies (List for Beginners)

 The most extensive free embroidery software is Ink/Stitch, which is an extension of Inkscape.
 This is free, open-source software that rivals many paid programs.

 I like to use Inkscape to create SVG designs for my Cricut and then sometimes use Ink/Stitch to transform them into embroidery patterns.
-It does not come with much user support or tutorials and will be difficult to learn for novices.
+It does not come with much user support or tutorials and is difficult to learn for novices.

 The most beginner-friendly software is paid software.